SysKitTeam/docs-securitymanager/configuration.md

 # Configuration

 **SysKit Security Manager Configuration Wizard** will automatically start when you start SysKit Security Manager for the first time.
 Alternatively, you can start it manually by running it from the installation folder.
-The default location is 'C:\ProgramFiles\SysKit\Security Manager\Host\SysKit.SecurityManager.ConfigurationWizard.exe'.
+The default location is:
+'C:\ProgramFiles\SysKit\Security Manager\Host\SysKit.SecurityManager.ConfigurationWizard.exe'.
 Follow these steps to successfully configure the application:

 1. On the **Welcome** wizard page choose the preferred **setup type**.